Olympicene/simple-messenger-bot/README.md

 - rename the file to appstate.json and put it in [simple-messenger-bot/database](database)
 - for every cookie object replace "name" with "key" (just find and replace all instances of "name" with "key")

-If your appstate.json looks like [example-appstate.json](database/example-appstate.json) then you did it right.
+If your appstate.json somewhat looks like [example-appstate.json](database/example-appstate.json) then you did it right.

 ## Config
 Next you need to edit [config.js](database/config.js)